MrSago/MiSide-Sit-Unlocker/README.md

   - [MelonLoader](https://github.com/LavaGang/MelonLoader/releases)
     - Just use the latest version **installer**

-- Download [the latest version of the mod](https://github.com/MrSago/MiSide-Native-Resolution-Option/releases/latest) for **the required loader**:
+- Download [the latest version of the mod](https://github.com/MrSago/MiSide-Sit-Unlocker/releases/latest) for **the required loader**:

-  - NativeResolutionOption.BepInEx.zip - for the BepInEx
+  - FlashlightIncreaser.BepInEx.zip - for the BepInEx
-  - NativeResolutionOption.MelonLoader.zip - for the MelonLoader
+  - FlashlightIncreaser.MelonLoader.zip - for the MelonLoader

 - Extract files from the archive into the game folder